Need for Information Efficiency

 Your lines of business are responsible for information efficiency.

-Currently, organizations have few mechanisms in place to ensure the consistent usefulness and value of their information.
-Is this because they don't know about Lean Information?
+Currently, organizations have few mechanisms in place to ensure the consistent usefulness (qualitative) and value (quantitative) of their information.
+Time is money.
+They don't know about LEAN INFORMATION.

 Example: Introduction to a Swiss multinational's conference on Contract Simplification: